ghc-proposals/ghc-proposals/committee.rst

 bio of the nominee and reasons why they would be appropriate for the committee.

+The main criteria for becoming a member of the committee are:

+ * A track record of constructive contribution to public discussion of GHC proposals
+ * A track record of constructive contribution to one or more of the communities outlined above (users, tool authors etc)
+ * An expressed willingness to respond to GHC proposals in a timely manner.

+These criteria are not exhaustive -- nominations and self-nominations are free to strengthen the case in whatever way they deem appropriate --- but a record of thoughtful contribution in a public space carries the most weight.

 Continuing members of the committee vote on new membership via a ranked voting system; the precise details (i.e. election algorithm) are recommended by the secretary but can be vetoed by a majority vote.
 The ranking system includes a